Seminar III: Letters and Letter Collections

 - Smith, T. W., Curia and Crusade: Pope Honorius III and the Recovery of the Holy Land, 1216–1227, Outremer: Studies in the Crusades and the Latin East 6 (Turnhout, 2017).
 ‘Grounded in extensive original research into the manuscripts of Honorius’s letter registers.’

 - Sogno, C., B. K. Storin and E. J. Watts (eds), Late Antique Letter Collections: A Critical Introduction and Reference Guide (Los Angeles and Berkeley, CA, 2017).
+An important guide to the late-antique models for later western letter-collecting.

 - Sternberg, G., ‘Epistolary Ceremonials: Corresponding Status at the Time of Louis XIV’, Past and Present, 204 (2009), 33–88.
 Journals L6.
 Useful for methodological issues.